PowersLucas/aem3103_Final/README.md

 | Initial Velocity (m/s) | 1.55        | 3.55          | 11.05       |
 | Initial Flight Path Angle (rad) | -0.68 | -0.18         | 0.22        |

-In this project, I conducted an experiment on the flight dynamics of a paper airplane with varying parameters.
+In this project, I experimented with the flight dynamics of a paper airplane with varying parameters.
 The varying parameters include differences in initial velocity and differences in the flight path angle of the paper plane.
-From the simulations, we observed the following:

-1. Increasing the initial velocity resulted in longer range flights.
-2. Higher flight path angles led to steeper descent trajectories.
-3. The Monte Carlo simulation revealed a wide range of possible trajectories due to parameter variations.
+From my calculations, I can state that an increase in the initial velocity resulted in longer-range flights, higher flight path angles led to steeper descent trajectories, and that the Monte Carlo simulation was able to demonstrate a wide range of possible trajectories due to parameter variations and limits.

 # Code Listing

 - [EqMotion.m](EqMotion.m): MATLAB script containing the equations of motion for the aircraft.
-  - This script calculates the derivatives of the state variables based on the current state and global aerodynamic parameters.
+  - This script calculates the first-order time derivatives of the state variables, which describe the motion of the aircraft over time.

 # Figures